phytec/doc-bsp-yocto/source/yocto/kirkstone.rst

    host$ sudo apt install wget git

-Continue with the next step :ref:`git-config` after that.
-The documentation for using build-container can be found in this manual after :ref:`phylinux-advanced-usage` of phyLinux.
+Continue with the next step :ref:`kirkstone_git-config` after that.
+The documentation for using build-container can be found in this manual after :ref:`kirkstone_phylinux-advanced-usage` of phyLinux.

 Else *Yocto* needs a handful of additional packages on your host.
 For *Ubuntu 20.04* you need::